YanniTheDev/FriendRating/README.md

 ## When Will I calculate the FR for you?

 I calculate the FR for each and everyone that takes part in the Final Positive Thursday in each year!

+**NOTE**: The FR you receive will be the FR that was calculated from the most recent Final Positive Thursday.